2020 Impact Factor: 5.042

 For further questions on manuscript submission, please review this presentation on how to write for EC.

 The purpose of Exceptional Children, the official research journal of the Council for Exceptional Children, is to publish reports of research and analyses that examine and advance education and development of infants, toddlers, children, youth, and adults with exceptionalities.
 Exceptional Children publishes original research, integrative reviews of the literature, and data-based policy analyses.
 Exceptional Children publishes studies that employ quantitative, qualitative, and single-subject methods.

 Articles published in Exceptional Children must have implications for research, practice, or policy in special or gifted education.
 Although Exceptional Children publishes studies that examine the effectiveness of interventions, it does not publish papers that are primarily descriptions of instructional procedures unless they are a part of a rigorous study of an intervention.
 Exceptional Children does not publish accounts of personal experiences, letters to the editor, book or test reviews, and anecdotal case studies.
-Exceptional Children also does not publish reports on innovative techniques, programs, policies, or models, unless they are based on rigorous data, nor does it publish studies involving a pretest-posttest only design with no comparison condition.
+Exceptional Children also does not publish reports on innovative techniques, programs, policies, or models, unless they are based on rigorous data, nor does it publish reports about instrument development or studies involving a pretest-posttest only design with no comparison condition.
 Investigations employing questionnaires and surveys are generally not published unless the sample is broad and representative of the population being studied.

 As explained in greater detail subsequently on this site, Exceptional Children supports the Transparency and Openness Promotion (TOP) guidelines.
 Please review publications in Exceptional Children that explain the rationale for efforts to promote open science (Cook, Lloyd, Mellor, Nosek, & Therrien, 2018; Lloyd & Therrien, 2018).

 For questions on manuscript submission, please download this presentation on how to write for Exceptional Children.